 - Mock tests and post-writing are two essential pillars for UPSC preparation.
 Without these, you cannot finish your UPSC preparation!
-The mock exam helps you analyse your preparation and gain insights into your weak areas.
-At the same time, post-writing practice enables you to honour your writing skills and perfect your answer-writing techniques.
+The mock exam helps you analyze your preparation and gain insights into your weak areas.
+At the same time, post-writing practice enables you to honor your writing skills and perfect your answer-writing techniques.
 So, implement both in your preparation.

 - Multiple corrections you have contained are crucial to the concept.
 We tend to forget general study dates and events, so it’s essential to correct these ideas more than once to cement these ideas in your mind.

 How To Become An IAS Officer In India